 - Academy of Natural Sciences of Drexel University – Philadelphia’s dinosaur museum offers children with autism and their families exclusive Access to Science six Saturday or Sunday mornings (9-11 a.m.) per year.
 For these occasions and any day, visual, easy-to-follow pre-visit Museum Stories help prepare visitors of all developmental abilities for exploring the museum.
 September 23, October 20 & December 28, 2018.
 1900 Benjamin Franklin Parkway, (215) 299-1060, ansp.org

-- Adventure Aquarium – The Delaware River Waterfront, home to blue penguins, a hammerhead shark and approximately 8,500 more aquatic species, institutes its first sensory-friendly event in 2018.
-The aquarium partnered with South Jersey-based Samulance to produce F.I.S.H.: Family Inclusive Special Hours, when the already largely dimly lit venue further adjusts lighting and sound levels to create a relaxed setting for all visitors.
-August 4, 2018.
+- Adventure Aquarium – The Delaware River Waterfront, home to blue penguins, a hammerhead shark and approximately 8,500 more aquatic species, instituted its first sensory-friendly event in 2018.
+The aquarium partnered with South Jersey-based Samulance to produce F.I.S.H.
+Night: Family Inclusive Special Hours, when the already largely dimly lit venue further adjusts lighting and sound levels to create a relaxed setting for all visitors.
+October 20, 2018.
 1 Riverside Drive, Camden, NJ, (844) 474-FISH, adventureaquarium.com

 - Brandywine River Museum of Art – A bucolic campus surrounds galleries known for three generations of Wyeths, which open three times per year for free Sensory-Friendly Saturdays.
 Registered families receive pre-visit social stories and enjoy hands-on activities, along with support from experienced volunteers, fidgets, noise-cancelling headphones and sensory break areas.
 Dates TBA.
 1 Hoffman’s Mill Road, Chadds Ford, (610) 388-8120, brandywine.org